 - Lipoma - A benign fat filled lump that can grow large and impact on a dogs movement

-- Melanoma - A malignant skin cancer thats seen in people
+- Melanoma - A malignant skin cancer that is seen in people

 - Mast Cell Tumor - A skin cancer that ranges from low to highly malignant and invasive